pierrestarkov/guidelines/README.md

 	- [Definitions of "ready"](https://github.com/pryv/guidelines/blob/master/collaboration/definitions-of-ready.md)
 	- [Definitions of "done"](https://github.com/pryv/guidelines/blob/master/collaboration/definitions-of-done.md)

+We try to be brief and terse, keeping to guidelines themselves and avoiding the rationales behind.

+## Audience

+Everyone working on Pryv apps and services, either internally or on mandate from us.

 ## Usage

 Read and understand (or clarify) the guidelines that pertain to your work for Pryv.
-Note that specific guidelines (e.g. for a particular language) always apply over general guidelines in case of contradiction.
-If anything rubs you the wrong way, discuss it.
+Note that specific guidelines (e.g. for a particular programming language) always apply over general guidelines in case of contradiction.
+If anything bothers you, discuss it.
 Everything is a work-in-progress, everything is debatable, but nothing should be silently ignored.
 So let's talk if you...

 - just disagree
 - feel your specific case calls for doing things differently